Ekanshh/bag-of-visual-words/README.md

 ## Bag of Visual Words (BOVW) C++ Project

-This C++ project implements the Bag of Visual Words (BOVW) algorithm for image retrieval.
-The project allows you to build a BOVW model using a dataset of images, and then perform image queries to retrieve similar images from the dataset.
+This C++ project is part of the coursework for the Modern C++ for Computer Vision course.
+It implements the Bag of Visual Words (BOVW) algorithm for image retrieval.
+The project enables the construction of a BOVW model using a dataset of images and allows users to perform image queries to retrieve similar images from the dataset.

 ### Project Structure